Frank T. M. White

-Frank Thomas Matthews White (1909–1971) was an Australian mining and metallurgical engineer and mineral science educator.
-His career included appointments in Australia, Fiji, Malaya, and Canada.
+Frank Thomas Matthews White (16 September 1909 – 26 November 1971) was an Australian mineral engineering educator.
+His career included roles in Australia, Fiji, Malaysia, and Canada.
+Following industry appointments in Australia, he established the Fiji Department of Mines, lead the post-War rehabilitation of Malayan tin mines, founded the Department of Mining and Metallurgical Engineering at University of Queensland (UQ), was instrumental in founding International House, University of Queensland, and chaired the Department of Mining Engineering and Applied Geophysics at McGill University, Canada.

-An examination of White's career reveals steady progression from an initial technical focus on the goldfields of Western Australia, to the challenge of new mining enterprises in Fiji, to post-war rehabilitation of tin mining in Malaya, ultimately to encompass a broad appreciation of the complexities of the minerals industry as a whole, its human factors, and societal context.
-He applied these insights in developing innovative academic programs at the University of Queensland and at McGill University, referring to the spectrum as "the total environment of mining".
-To pursue this vision at McGill, in 1968 he initiated an Institute for Mineral Industry Research.
-Two buildings (one a geodesic dome) were funded to house the institute at the minerals-rich Gault Estate at Mont Saint-Hilaire, Quebec, where ventilation research and simulations took place.
-This initiative came to an end due to his untimely death; his ashes were scattered at the site, and a commemorative cairn erected.
-Momentum from the initiative contributed to the formation in 1974 of an Institute of Occupational Health and Safety at McGill.
-A monument in his honor, donated by former students, is in place at the Experimental Mine, University of Queensland.
-His life story is the subject of a biography entitled Miner with a Heart of Gold.

 Education and Qualifications

-Frank White was born in Northcote, Victoria, Australia, son of Edith (née Matthews) and Frank Kenworthy White, Justice of the Peace, councillor and mayor of the City of Kew, Victoria for two periods: 1932–33 and 1945–1946.
+Frank White was born in Northcote, Victoria, Australia, son of Edith (née Matthews) and Frank Kenworthy White, Justice of the Peace, councillor and mayor of the City of Kew, Victoria: 1932–33 and 1945–46.

 White attended Melbourne High School.
 Awarded a Free Place Scholarship (1927–30), he enrolled in the University of Melbourne to pursue a Bachelor of Metallurgical Engineering degree B.Met.E., conferred in 1931.
 He received Mining and Metallurgical Bursaries from 1928 to 1930, and the Students' Lecture Prize in 1929.
-In 1936, he earned the Certificate of Competency as Underground Superintendent (WA Mines Regulations Act of 1906).
+In 1936, he earned the Certificate of Competency as an Underground Superintendent (WA Mines Regulations Act of 1906).
 In 1946, he qualified through the British system as a Magistrate, First-Class in the field of mining law.
 In 1950, he was awarded a Bachelor of Mining Engineering degree B.E.(Min) ad eundem gradum, from the University of Queensland.
-In 1951, he was awarded a Nuffield Foundation Fellowship, and in 1957 a Carnegie Fellowship.
-A Fellow of the Geological Society of London (FGS), and Fellow of the Institution of Metallurgists (FIM), he was also a member of other professional societies, including: Institution of Mining and Metallurgy (London), Institution of Mining Engineers (London), Australian Institute of Metals (President 1953), Australasian Institute of Mining and Metallurgy, Geological Society of Australia, Royal Society of Queensland, Canadian Institute of Mining and Metallurgy, American Institute of Mining and Metallurgical Engineers, and Société de l'industrie minérale.
+In 1951, he was awarded a Nuffield Foundation Fellowship,and in 1957 a Carnegie Fellowship.
+A Fellow of the Geological Society of London (FGS), and Fellow of the Institution of Metallurgists (FIM), he was also a member of other professional societies, including the Institution of Mining and Metallurgy (London), Institution of Mining Engineers (London), Australian Institute of Metals (President 1953), Australasian Institute of Mining and Metallurgy, Geological Society of Australia, Royal Society of Queensland, Canadian Institute of Mining and Metallurgy, the American Institute of Mining and Metallurgical Engineers, and Société de l'industrie minérale.